fooheads/ruf/README.md

 ## License

-Ruf is licensed under the Apache 2 license.
+Ruf is licensed under the MIT license.